 ► Compliment them on their work.
 This should be easy and 100% truthful because their work is the reason you chose them in the first place.

-► Capture their interest by mentioning your strategy, but don’t pitch right away.
+► Capture their interest by mentioning your sales and webinar marketing strategy, but don’t pitch right away.

 Once you’ve landed the partnership, you can start working together to promote your webinar.

-► Leverage their email list by sending out the full webinar campaign in the next section.
+► Leverage their email list by sending out the full webinar advertising campaign in the next section.

-► Ask for them to embed your teaser video in their website or blog.
+► Ask for them to embed your teaser video on their website or blog.

 ► Have them send out promotional posts to their social media platforms.